top of page

 The Historical Magdalene

 Mary was a Jewish woman from Magdala, a village on the northwest shore of the Sea of Galilee.
-Its full name was Migdal Nunia, the "Magdala of the Fishes."
-Today, this is the Israeli town of Migdal.
-When Jesus first encountered Mary, he exorcised seven demons from her (see Mark 16:9; Luke 8:2).
-Perhaps, "seven" in this context means that Mary was entirely under the influence of demons, given that the number seven is a Jewish symbol for completion.
-However, Mark and Luke could have referred to seven literal demons.
-Either way, it is plausible that Mary suffered from a type of mental illness that physicians can only treat but not heal to this day.
-Even the apostles noted the difficulty and the skill required to exorcise demons (see Matt.
-17:19-20).
-He probably met with Mary several times to completely heal her from the possession.
-The Greek noun daimōn (G1142) comes from the verb daiō, which means "to assign destinies."
-Mary's possession made her ritually unclean in Magdala, thus making her an outcast.
-However, this would not be her destiny.
+Its full name, Migdal Nunia, means "Magdala of the Fishes."
+Today, the site is the Israeli town of Migdal.
+When Jesus first encountered Mary, he cast seven demons out of her (Mark 16:9; Luke 8:2).
+In Jewish thought, the number seven often symbolized completeness, suggesting that Mary was entirely under demonic control.
+Yet Mark and Luke may also have meant seven literal spirits.
+Either way, her condition might have appeared like an incurable mental or spiritual affliction—something no physician could heal.
+Even the apostles recognized the difficulty and demands of exorcism (Matt.
+17:19–20).
+Jesus likely met with Mary more than once to bring about her complete deliverance.
+The Greek noun daimōn (G1142) comes from the verb daiō, meaning "to assign destinies."

-Mary was not a prostitute, as an early medieval tradition claimed.
-This distortion began with Gregory I (c.
-540–604), the bishop of Rome, in a 591 homily in which he taught, "She whom Luke [7:37-38] calls the sinful woman, whom John [12:1-8] calls Mary, we believe to be the Mary from whom seven devils were ejected according to Mark [16:9]."
-Gregory conflated Mary of Bethany, who anointed Jesus with her hair, with Mary of Magdala.
-The towns of Bethany (now the Palestinian village of el-Azariyeh) and Magdala were 75 miles apart (121 kilometers; see here), so it is doubtful these two passages allude to the same woman.
-However, even if they did, neither one mentioned anything about prostitution.
-Gregory and other medieval theologians assumed this from the word "sinful," which they probably would not interpret this way about a male penitent (e.g., Luke 18:13).
-There is no historical value in the prostitution claim other than an object lesson in recognizing a woman's dignity rather than sexually degrading her.
-The gospel writers did not portray Mary as a prostitute but respected her.
+She was not a prostitute, as an early medieval tradition claimed.
+This misunderstanding began with a 591 homily by Pope Gregory (c.
+540–604), in which he claimed, "She whom Luke [7:37–38] calls the sinful woman, whom John [12:1–8] calls Mary, we believe to be the Mary from whom seven devils were ejected according to Mark [16:9]."
+Gregory conflated Mary of Bethany, who anointed Jesus with her hair, with Mary Magdalene.
+The towns of Bethany (now the Palestinian Arab village of el-Azariyeh) and Magdala lay 75 miles (121 kilometers) apart, making it unlikely that the passages refer to the same woman.
+Even if they did, neither passage mentions prostitution.
+Gregory and other medieval theologians assumed this from the term "sinful," a word they likely would not have applied the same way to a male penitent (cf. Luke 18:13).
+Historically, the claim of prostitution has no factual basis and demeans her; the gospel writers, in contrast, portray Mary with respect and honor.

-Mary was one of a few women who provided for Jesus and the twelve apostles out of their means (see Luke 8:1-3).
-Her dedication was similar to the Greco-Roman patronage system, in which a wealthy patron would finance the work of a lower-class artisan or performer.
-Mary was a middle-class patron of Jesus' ministry, meaning she was an investor and a follower.
-Mary's financial support underscores her commitment to Jesus' teachings and mission, highlighting her active involvement in advancing his message.
-Her role as a patron reflects a broader dynamic within early Christian communities, where individuals from various social strata contributed to the movement's growth and sustenance.
+Mary was one of several women who supported Jesus and the twelve apostles from their own resources (Luke 8:1–3).
+Her dedication resembled the Greco-Roman patronage system, in which a wealthy patron financed the work of a lower-class artisan or performer.
+As a middle-class patron of Jesus' ministry, Mary both invested in and followed his work.
+Her financial support demonstrated her commitment to Jesus' teaching and mission, showing that she actively advanced his message.
+Mary's role as a patron also reflects a broader pattern in early Christian communities, in which individuals from diverse social backgrounds contributed to the movement's growth and sustenance.

 Courtesy of www.LumoProject.com